How To Mix rod pocket and grommet curtains

 Before we get started, let's quickly define our curtain types:

-• Rod Pocket Curtains: These curtains have a sewn-in pocket at the top that slides directly onto the curtain rod.
-They create a soft, gathered look and work well with lightweight fabrics.
+These curtains have a sewn-in pocket at the top that slides directly onto the curtain rod.
+Rod pocket curtains create a soft, gathered look and work well with lightweight fabrics.
+These curtains give a classic, formal look to any room.

-• Grommet Curtains: Also known as eyelet curtains, these feature metal rings punched into the top of the fabric.
-The rings slide onto the curtain rod, creating a modern, tailored appearance.
+Also known as eyelet curtains, these feature metal rings punched into the top of the fabric.
+The rings slide onto the curtain rod.
+They form even, deep pleats.
+These curtains look modern and move easily on the rod.

 Can You Mix Rod Pocket and Grommet Curtains?